For 50 years, the SS Casino hauled cargo and customers along Victoria’s south coast. It sank in 1932.

 The Casino was an iron steamship, augmented with sails, designed to carry both cargo and passengers.
-It was built in Dundee, Scotland, measured 160 feet by 24, with thrust provided by two 65 horsepower engines.
-The displacement was 425 tonnes.
+It was built in Dundee, Scotland, and measured 160 feet by 24, with 425 tonnes displacement.

 It was a plain ship, designed to be a workhorse, sturdy and robust.

 In March 1882, the SS Casino set sail from Dundee with a shipment of coal, destined for Sydney.
 Sailing via the Cape of Good Hope, it completed its journey along Australia’s southern coast, making several stops along the way.